-2024 Chancroid is a bacterial infection caused by Haemophilus ducreyi.
+Chancroid is a bacterial infection caused by Haemophilus ducreyi.
 Chancroid is rare in the UK but was previously common in some African and Asian countries.
-Chancroid in transmitted through unprotected sexual intercourse by an infected person.
-Signs include an ulcer on the foreskin or shaft of the penis or on the lips of the vulva and swolled lymph glands in the groin.
+Chancroid is transmitted through unprotected sexual intercourse by an infected person.
+Signs include an ulcer on the foreskin or shaft of the penis or on the lips of the vulva and swollen lymph glands in the groin.

 Chancroid has a short incubation period of 3 - 7 days after sexual intercourse with an infected person.
 Papules develop which progress into pustules.
-These relative after a few days and develop into superficial ulcers which are soft and painfure 3).
+These rupture after a few days and develop into superficial ulcers which are soft and painful (33).